Using concrete floor leveling compound

 The first option is to use a latex concrete caulk that fits into a calk gun.
 Fill the holes or cracks with the caulk and then take a trowel to remove any excess.
 Apply and leave it to dry according to the manufacturer’s directions.

 The second option is to use a mortar mix to fix the cracks and holes.
 We mix a little bit in a bucket and go through all the cracks and holes with a trowel.
-Remember to leave the concrete surface level so no bumps will distract us when we do the leveling.
+Remember to leave the concrete surface level so no bumps will distract us when leveling.

 When the latex concrete caulk or mortar mix on the concrete has dried, it is time to apply the concrete primer.
 Stir the primer well before using it to ensure it stays on the cement.

-Not all products need the primer, you should check what your self-leveling compound manufacturer says about their product.
+Not all products need the primer; you should check what your self-leveling compound manufacturer says about their product.

-Find the low areas
+Find the low areas.

 Discover the areas where the floor is unlevel.
 This is done by placing a leveling bar on the floor and moving it across the cement.
-Make a mark on the low or uneven sections, so you know where to pour the self-leveling adhesive.
-Red is a pretty good color that can be noticed on the concrete when marking.
+Make a mark on the low or uneven sections so you know where to pour the self-leveling adhesive.
+Red is a good color that can be noticed on the concrete when marking.

-Apply self-leveling adhesive compound
+Apply self-leveling adhesive compound.

 Attach a mixer hook up to your drill.
 Read the directions for the proportions of the self-leveling adhesive compound and water to use.